jordonr/drrf/README.md

 # Drrf

 Drrf - Delete Recursively Redundant Files
-Recersively run through a directory and deletes files with given extension with the same name as the files with the extension you want to keep.
+Recursively run through a directory and deletes files with given extension with the same name as the files with the extension you want to keep.

 ```